ipetpandas/ipetpandas/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&weight=600&pause=1000&color=A8FDF6&center=true&vCenter=true&width=435&lines=Full-Stack+Software+Engineer;Software+Developer;Front-End+Developer;Back-End+Developer;CSS+Lover" alt="Typing SVG" /></a>
 </p>

-I am a software engineer specializing in web development, with extensive experience in creating graphics, designing layouts, and building complex projects.
-I am skilled in multiple programming languages including JavaScript and Python, and have in-depth knowledge of popular libraries such as React.js.
+I am a recent software engineer graduate who's skilled in multiple programming languages including JavaScript and Python, and have in-depth knowledge of popular libraries such as React.js.
 Graduating from a rigorous coding bootcamp has equipped me with the necessary skills to make a significant impact in the tech industry.
 I am enthusiastic about expanding my knowledge and exploring new opportunities in software engineering.

+Aside from my technical skills, I have a keen eye for design and a strong passion for creating visually appealing and user-friendly websites.
+At a young age, I worked on several web design projects, where I gained practical experience in UI/UX design, HTML, CSS, and responsive web design principles.
+I am excited about the prospect of using my technical and design skills to build innovative and engaging web applications that enhance the user experience.

 ## Quick facts:
 - 🎮 Very passionate about gaming and would one day love to breaking into the industry